MicrosoftDocs/PowerShell-Docs/reference/7.2/PSReadLine/About/about_PSReadLine.md

 - Vi command mode: `<Ctrl+w>`, `<d,b>`

+### BackwardKillInput

+Clear the text from the start of the input to the cursor.
+The cleared text is placed in the kill-ring.

+- Emacs: `<Ctrl+u>`, `<Ctrl+x,Backspace>`

 ### BackwardKillLine

-Clear the input from the start of the input to the cursor.
+Clear the text from the start of the current logical line to the cursor.
 The cleared text is placed in the kill-ring.

-- Emacs: `<Ctrl+u>`, `<Ctrl+x,Backspace>`
+- Function is unbound.

 ### BackwardKillWord